pgniewko/jamming-growth/README.md

 COMPILING
 ==================================================
-* The repo contains two codes:
+* This repo contains two codes:
-    + `jamming_by_growth.f` - to generated jammed packings of growing population
+    + `jamming_by_growth.f` - Generate jammed packings of growing budding yeast population
-    + `shear_yeast_linearshear.f` - to shear the inanimate packing of dumb-bell cells
+    + `shear_yeast_linearshear.f` - Shear a packing of budding yeast cells

 * Building executable files:
-    + To build just a code for budding yeast jamming type:
+    + Building only a code for jamming of budding yeast:
         `make `
-    + To build all of the executables type in the command line:
+    + Building all of the executables:
         `make all`

-* The compiling parameters can be changed in `config.mk` file:
+* Compiling parameters can be changed in `config.mk` file:
-    + Compiler:
+    + FORTRAN compiler:
         `FC := gfortran`

-* If the compilation terminates with a success, the binary files are located in `bin` directory.
+* If the compilation is successful, binary files are located in `bin` directory.

 RUN
 ==================================================